DogFingerStudios/Yanorra/Wiki/Duvessa.md

 As a key hub in Eanorra, the eastern region of West Yanorra, Duvessa connected the fertile plains of Ronobetu in Wanorra (the western part of West Yanorra, including Ronobetu) to Eanorra’s nations, like Bibi Shirif, and the Three Sisters (Totoku, Endotoku, Obetoku) across the Brooding Sea.
 In the west of Duvessa, cities such as Fort 32 and Fort Gotoku thrived.

 In the east, Duvessa established multiple trade routes with Velu.
-Port Sable and Cöte du Soleil became major trade hubs as innovative ship designs enabled reliable crossings of the Valka Ocean to Velu.
+Port Sable and Cöte du Soleil became major trade hubs as innovative ship designs enabled reliable crossings of the Veloku Ocean to Velu.
 This fostered a prosperous, cosmopolitan society with sun-venerating rituals and communal gatherings.

 Before The Drift, Duvessa had established itself as a key player in regional trade to its west and east.
 The society was cosmopolitan, with sun-venerating rituals and communal gatherings.